 The 2019 Annual Meeting was scheduled for December 7th, 2019, at 9 am at the Fire Station at 909 Clearview St (Off Raughton Rd).

 During this years' Annual Meeting, a new Board of Directors was elected.
 During this years' meeting, the Adrian Woods Homeowners Association is attempting to update the Covenants.
 To do so, we need a minimum of 2/3rds of our Association Members to submit an affirmative on their ballot sheets.
 You can review the Proposed Covenants and submit them via mail, e-mail, or fax.

 Architectural Review Committee Review Form

 The Board of Directors has established the Architectural Review Committee Review Form for submitting requests to be reviewed.

 Your Licensed Community Association Manager is Jay Schwartz.

 Jay may be reached through the following:

 Mailing Address: 4400 Bayou Blvd, #58 B

 Pensacola, FL 32503

-AdrianWoods Associations Dues are $300 annually for 2019.
-They are due on January 1st, 2019.
-If your annual dues are not received by the HOA before the end of January, there is a late fee of $25.
+AdrianWoods Associations Dues are $325 annually for 2020.
+They are due on January 1st, 2020.
+A late fee of $25 will apply if not paid by January 31st, 2020.
 Additionally, an interest of 1.5% per month will be charged, retroactively, to the due date of January 1st.
 If an account remains unpaid, the account is subject to being referred to our attorney for collection.
 If referral to our attorney becomes necessary, you will become responsible for all attorney fees and expenses.
 If necessary, the HOA has the authority to place a lien on your property and foreclose if necessary.